t-ega/whatsapp-cloud-sdk/README.md

 # License
 You may copy, distribute and modify the software provided that modifications are described and licensed for free under LGPL-3.
 Derivatives works (including modifications or anything statically linked to the library) can only be redistributed under LGPL-3, but applications that use the library don't have to be.

+# Disclaimer
+This module is not officially affiliated with WhatsApp or Facebook.
+It's an independent project developed by the community.

+Note:
+For more detailed information about the methods and classes provided by the whatsapp-cloud-api module, refer to the module's source code or docstrings.